NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-04-About-Hyperspectral-Remote-Sensing-Data.md

 The NEON imaging spectrometer (NIS) collects data within the 380nm to 2510nm portions of the electromagnetic spectrum within bands that are approximately 5nm in width.
 This results in a hyperspectral data cube that contains approximately 426 bands - which means BIG DATA.

-#Key Attributes of Hyperspectral Data
+#Key Metadata for Hyperspectral Data

 ###Bands and Wavelengths